iCliniq Logo

 Surgery can be performed in the following ways.

-1. External: Small cut is made on the side of the nose and is closed with the help of stitches.
+1. External: A small cut is made on the side of the nose, which is closed with stitches.

 2. Internal: The camera and instrument are inserted through the opening of the nose.
 This type of surgery causes less pain and scars.